Skip To Main Content

 Ring Ceremony

-Fifth Form students ask a Sixth Former to present them a ring or other item of significance during the ring banquet.
+Fifth form students ask a sixth former to present them with a ring or other item of significance during the Ring Banquet.
 This tradition creates an informal lineage and ties students to Kent’s long history.
 Though this tradition uses the terms like “ring mom,” students anywhere on the gender spectrum are welcome and encouraged to participate.

 Tapping